 Launching a debugging session

-This curl command kicks off a multiverse debugging session.
+This endpoint kicks off a multiverse debugging session that’ll be available for six hours.

 -d '{"params": {